16-OCT-2008

 Cheap Lug / Quality Lug

 Not all battery lugs are created equal.
-The one on the left was purchased at an auto parts store and is cheap, thin & un-tinned copper.
+The one on the left was purchased at an auto parts store and is cheap, thin & made of un-tinned copper.
 The lug on the right is made by FTZ Industries, generally higher quality than Ancor, and is thick tin plated copper.
 This FTZ lug is a solid connector with no voids what so ever.

 Anatomy of a Poor Connection